marcell-ziegler/minit/README.md

 # minit
-A collection of my personal init scripts for certain libraries and workflows written in python.
-Everything is implemented using [Click](https://github.com/pallets/click/).
+A collection of my personal init scripts for certain libraries and workflows written in C#.
+Everything is implemented using [System.CommandLine](https://github.com/dotnet/command-line-api).
 ## Installation
-Clone the repository to your disk and run `pip install .` in the terminal from the repo folder.
+Extract the most recent release zip anywhere and add it `PATH` if you wish

 # Supported commands
 ## Manim